 In 1890, the Woman’s Christian Temperance Union lobbied legislators in Oklahoma Territory for the right to vote in school elections, says Jennifer Holland, assistant professor of history at the University of Oklahoma.
 Those early feminists succeeded a few years later and that limited right to vote continued after statehood in 1907.

 “Activists really thought full suffrage would pass and it would get into the Oklahoma constitution,” Holland says.
 “But it failed because of race.
-The Ku Klux Klan convinced a number of people that the radical notion of letting women vote would mean that black women, not white women, would turn out in higher numbers because white women were still seen as too gentle to vote.
+Anti-suffragists convinced a number of people that the radical notion of letting women vote would mean that black women, not white women, would turn out in higher numbers because white women were still seen as too gentle to vote.
 Black women, in the racist ideology of the time, weren’t seen as demure and would go vote.”

 The national suffrage movement bet on progressive-minded western territories to approve universal suffrage because it was easier to do so legislatively than through a statewide referendum, Holland says.

 “I often pitch the Oklahoma suffrage movement as a little bit western and little bit southern,” she says.
 “So much of the country didn’t give women the right to vote.
 Oklahoma is part of that progressive spirit of the west.
 It was southern in that issues about black voting hung so heavy during these campaigns.
 Segregation, with Jim Crow laws, was an official part of the statehood platform.
 It’s clear this was a political story.”

 Holland links the women’s movement with the state’s early progressive and pro-labor leanings, which often turned radical before World War I.